rodrigofontesdev/shop/README.md

 1. Go to https://dashboard.stripe.com, sign in to your Stripe account
 2. Change the environment to **TEST MODE** and create a new account
 3. Go to [developers page](https://dashboard.stripe.com/test/developers), and select **"API Keys"**
-4. Copy both the public and secret keys.
+4. Copy both the **public and secret keys**.
 Paste them into the .env.local file

 ### Create Products